automotive-grade-linux/docs-agl/docs/sec-blueprint/07-system-hardening.md

 ## Scope

+This document provides recommended guidelines for adding protection to an embedded system.
 The information contained in this document is applicable to systems based on Automotive Grade Linux.

 ## Limitations

-* This document is based on knowledge and research gained from looking at security desktop and server versions of Linux as well as Android exploits and hardening.
+-   This document is based on knowledge and research gained from looking at security desktop and server versions of Linux as well as Android exploits and hardening.

-* Some kernel configuration options can have an impact on performance.
+-   Some kernel configuration options can have an impact on performance.
     This will be noted where applicable.­

 ## Document Structure